archesproject/glher_test_pkg/README.md

 Notes:

 9/6/2018
- - Moved "id" column to last position
+ - Moved "ID" column to last position
  - Renamed "MonID" to "ResourceID"
  - Sorted file by "ResourceID"